 1925: A grand opening ceremony is held for Los Angeles’ first subway, the Pacific Electric subway tunnel between Beverly & Glendale Boulevards and the Subway Terminal Building at 4th and Hill Streets.
+The ceremonies featured an 1800s era horse-drawn car loaded with officials and guests making the trip through the subway.

 Responding to traffic congestion on Los Angeles’ clogged streets, the California Railroad Commission issued Order No. 9928 in 1922, calling for Pacific Electric to construct a subway allowing passengers to bypass downtown’s congested streets altogether.